Loyola College, Chennai

 Loyola College is a government aided private Catholic higher education institution run by the Society of Jesus in Chennai, Tamil Nadu, India.
 It was founded in 1925 by the French Jesuit priest, Francis Bertram, along with other European Jesuits.
 It is an autonomous Jesuit college affiliated with the University of Madras.
-Loyola commerce association celebrated its 75th year in 2019.
 Loyola College has more than 10,000 students studying as of 2023.